 No time for yeasting dough?
 Don’t worry!
 These Quick Dinner Rolls have no yeast.
 They have 3 secret ingredients that make them cotton soft.
 Ready in 30 minutes!
 No rise is required.
 Watch the tutorial below and learn how to make No Yeast Bread Rolls easily!

 What Are No Yeast Bread Rolls

 They are soft rolls that don’t call for yeast, so easier and quicker to make.
 Baking powder is the substitute for yeast in the dough, so there is no rise wait.
 This recipe is one of the easiest homemade bread recipes on our blog and I think that’s why it has become one of the most tried recipes as well.
 Easy, simple, quick and quite satisfying, these quick dinner rolls are worth trying.
-This recipe is the best option when you don’t have enough time for homemade yeast rolls.

 We all love short cuts, right?
 This recipe is a great example for doing things in a shorter way because it doesn’t call for waiting until it rises thanks to baking powder, yogurt and olive oil.
 This will become the ultimate baking powder bread roll recipe in your home.

 Who can resist newly baked soft and fluffy dinner rolls?
 I’m sure spreading a little butter on one of them when it is still hot can easily take you to heaven.
 There is no yeast in the dough, so you don’t need to wait it to rise.
 This really reduces the time and you end up with super quick rolls that are soft enough.
 They are ready in about 30 minutes, so you can make these simple no yeast dinner rolls right before the dinner and make the whole family feel in heaven.